 Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, staff augmentation, and services related to Prodigy's business platforms.
 Prodigy is a leader in the development of mobile enterprise applications for Canadian banks.
-During 2014, most of Prodigy's revenue was generated through time and material contracts.
-However, beginning in 2015 revenue has been successfully shifted to emphasize fixed price contracts, and Prodigy plans to extend that trend in its mix of services business to deepen client relationships and improve margins.
+Prodigy continues to shift its revenue base from time and material contracts to emphasize fixed price contracts, and plans to extend that trend in its mix of services business to deepen client relationships and improve margins.

 Prodigy's technology consulting services currently represent over 99% of its revenue.
-Prodigy Labs has begun the transition from the organic growth of its first two years to a more aggressive business development strategy.
-The business has started to invest in staff for sales and marketing, has targeted specific vertical markets, is implementing a contact and sales plan, and has defined a services offering that builds upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
+Prodigy Labs is transitioning from the organic growth of its first three years to a more aggressive business development strategy.
+The business invested in new staff for sales and marketing led by a new Executive Vice President, has targeted specific vertical markets, built a pipeline of new client prospects, is implementing a contact and sales plan, and has defined new services offerings that build upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
 Enterprise prospects are keenly interested in mobile video, wearables, proximity marketing, mobile payments, augmented reality, 3D and artificial intelligence platforms and applications, and need expert assistance to apply them to their businesses.
 Management of Prodigy believes that this will result in significant growth for Prodigy Labs.

-To date, the majority of the personnel at Prodigy are dedicated sub-contractors, although there is a gradual shift towards hiring more full time employees.
-This shift should have a positive impact on future gross profit, build greater staff commitment, and is better aligned with the plan to emphasize fixed price client work.
+Many Prodigy personnel are dedicated sub-contractors.
+The company is now hiring more full time employees.
+This shift will have a positive impact on future gross profit, build greater staff commitment, and is better aligned with the plan to emphasize fixed price client work.
 It will also enhance the mobility for staff between the ventures and services tracks within Prodigy, an important attraction for potential new hires.
-Most of Prodigy's personnel are located at the premises of its clients and others work remotely.
+Most of Prodigy's personnel are co-located on the premises of its clients.